elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/phoenix_authentication.md

 This is where we can add additional validations for our data and ensure that it conforms to our expectations.
-This function will remain our default player changeset, but we'll also add a separate one called `registration_changeset/2` for when players create a new account.
+This function will remain our default player changeset, and we'll also add a separate one called `registration_changeset/2` for when players create a new account.

 Let's add some validations and a new function that will allow us to encrypt